 Storage and Handling Until Carving Time

 Ripe pumpkins can be kept for an extended period of time provided they have good air circulation and constant temperatures.
 A wooden pallet works great for storage as it allows air to freely move around the pumpkins; provided they aren't touching one another.
 The best temperature range is 50 to 55 degrees.
 I like storing them in my garage personally.
 You can store hard squash alongside pumpkins, but keep apples and pears separate.
 For extended storage, its recommended that you keep them in an area which has about 50% humidity - too high will leave them damp and susceptible to decay, too low will cause dehydration and cracking.
-Check out All About Pumpkins for additional tips on storage.

 © 2017 Ralph Schwartz